-XEODesign engages fulltime and contract team members, all experts in interface design, game design, and player research.
+XEODesign engages full-time and contract team members, all experts in interface design, game design, and player research.

-A world renown game researcher, designer, and speaker who makes games more fun, Nicole Lazzaro discovered the Four Keys to Fun in 2004, a model used by hundreds of thousands of game developers worldwide.
+A world-renowned game researcher, designer, and speaker who makes games more fun, Nicole Lazzaro discovered the Four Keys to Fun in 2004, a model used by hundreds of thousands of game developers worldwide.
 She used this model to design the iPhone's first accelerometer game in 2007, Tilt World.
-One of the 100 most influential women in high tech, top 20 women working in video games, and top 10 women in gamification, Nicole's work has been widely cited by global news media such as Wired, Fast Company, CNN, CNET, and the Wall street Journal.
+One of the 100 most influential women in high tech, top 20 women working in video games, and top 10 women in gamification, Nicole's work has been widely cited by global news media such as Wired, Fast Company, CNN, CNET, and the Wall Street Journal.
 She has advised the White House and the US State Department on the use of games to unlock human potential to improve our world.

 Glenn Hernandez started drawing at the age of five and hasn't stopped since.
-He has a passion for Books, History, Illustration, Animation and all things having to do with design.
-His specialty is Character Design, pulling inspiration from many sources including abstract and figurative art from the 1960s to Contemporary.
+He has a passion for books, history, illustration, animation, and all things having to do with design.
+His specialty is Character Design, pulling inspiration from many sources including abstract and figurative art from the 1960s to contemporary.

-Favorite Artists: Harry Clarke, Frank Auerbach, JMW Turner, David Park.
+Favorite Artists: Harry Clarke, Frank Auerbach, JMW Turner, David Park

 First Language: Spanish